-Mechanical Engineering at Swansea is ranked 8th in the UK, according to the latest National Student Survey (NSS) and is recognised as one of the top 200 departments in the world (QS World Subject Rankings and Shanghai Global Rankings).
+Mechanical Engineering at Swansea is ranked 9th in the UK for Research Quality according to The Times University Guide 2017, and is recognised as one of the top 200 departments in the world (QS World Subject Rankings and Shanghai Global Rankings).
 Mechanical engineers are involved in the design and manufacture of almost everything you see or touch.
 As a student on the BEng Mechanical Engineering course, you will discover an engaging and interesting course, with excellent job prospects for graduates.

-Mechanical Engineering at Swansea is ranked 8th in the UK, according to the latest National Student Survey (NSS) and is recognised as one of the top 200 departments in the world (QS World Subject Rankings and Shanghai Global Rankings).
+Mechanical Engineering at Swansea is ranked 9th in the UK for Research Quality according to The Times University Guide 2017, and is recognised as one of the top 200 departments in the world (QS World Subject Rankings and Shanghai Global Rankings).

 Mechanical Engineers are found in every aspect of the engineering industry.
 They are innovative professionals transforming ideas into inventions.

 Our undergraduate courses are linked to our international research excellence.
 Our research is related to practical problems in industry.

 The expertise of our academic staff in these fields strongly influences the content and presentation of the course material.
 We use engineering design as a central integrating feature throughout every level of our degree programmes.

 Our Mechanical Engineering staff work closely with a range of industries.
 This keeps our staff constantly up to date with the practical problems that are reflected in our teaching.